Saransk: Administrative and municipal status

 Saransk is the capital of the Mordovian republic.
 Within the framework of administrative divisions, it is, together with three work settlements (Lukhovka, Nikolayevka, and Yalga) and thirteen rural localities, incorporated as the city of republic significance of Saransk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of republic significance of Saransk is incorporated as Saransk Urban Okrug.

+Geography

+The city is located in the Volga basin at the confluence of the Saranka and Insar Rivers, about 630 kilometers (390 mi) east of Moscow.

 Climate

 Saransk has a relatively chilly version of the humid continental climate (Köppen: Dfb) with warm but not hot summers and cold winters, that averages well below freezing for five months of the year.
 Transition periods are extremely short and only April and October are between 0 C and 10 C in mean temperatures.

 Industry

 Industrial activity in Saransk includes the production of electrical cables, chemical production, textile manufacturing, food processing, machine building, and metallurgy.
 The city has two thermal power stations.
 The city has the confectionery plant Lamzur.

 The most notable industrial enterprises include the Lisma Electrical Factory which employs nearly 12,000 people; the Biokhimik pharmaceutical facility; Rezinotekhnika, a rubber products manufacturer; cable manufacturer Saranskkabel; and Elektrovypryamitel, which manufactures electronic components and, on a small scale, television sets.